g-cheong/6m-software-1.4-scrum/assignment.md

 8) As a new user, I want to be able to sign up on the library website, so that I can create an account with the library.
 9) as an exisiting user, I want to be able to have a history page, so that I can look through a list of books I have previously borrowed.
 10) As a system administrator, I want to be able to have an administrative view, so that I have rights to grant/prevent certain users from borrowing books.
+11) As a user, I want to have a Scan function, so that I can perform a self-checkout of the books that I want to borrow.

 ```